 - Prioritise the better use, repurposing, and retrofit of existing building stock and infrastructure across the city to ensure their optimal use before new construction projects are considered.

 - Lead by example with municipal procurement by requiring life cycle assessments (LCAs) and the diversion of construction and demolition waste from disposal for all municipal projects.
 Use municipal purchasing power to procure or demand zero emission construction machinery in municipal projects.
 Reward resource efficient and circular design, use of low carbon materials, and low to zero waste construction sites for all new projects and major retrofit.

 - Demand transparency and accountability, starting with requiring LCAs in planning permissions and embedding them into planning policies, processes and building codes within a year of endorsing this declaration or in the next revision of planning policies and codes.
 Require the public disclosure of this data to facilitate greater transparency and foster accountability to develop robust baselines, standards, certifications and policies.

-- Work with businesses, industry, public institutions, citizens and other organizations to establish a joint roadmap adhering to circular economy principles within two years of endorsing this declaration and incorporate it into our Climate Action Plan.
+- Work with businesses, industry, public institutions, citizens, workers, social partners and other organizations to establish a joint roadmap adhering to circular economy principles within two years of endorsing this declaration and incorporate it into our Climate Action Plan.
 The roadmap will provide an implementation pathway to the Clean Construction Declaration commitments and to reaching its targets inclusively and equitably.

 - Approve at least one net zero emission (operational and embodied) flagship project by 2025.